taliotech/django-meets-blockchain-site/docs/part-1/instructions.md

 You should see a small amount returned.
 The wallet you were provided only has a fractional amount of ETH; that's ok, as the ColumbusToken only requires a nominal amount.

 Congratulations, you've got blockchain connectivity!
 In Part 2, we'll dive in to working with the blockchain in a more sophisticated way.

+> Tip: Try searching for your wallet on [etherscan.io](https://etherscan.io/) to view more detailed information about it.
+This is a good way to cross-confirm the results for this lab

+## Stretch Goal

+Finish early?
+Try your hand at implementing an optional bonus goal:

+1. Add a new field to `Wallet` called `is_default` to flag whether or not a given wallet should be used as the default,
+2. Run the migration to update the DB, then mark one of the wallets as the default
+3. Add a new list route called `/wallets/default` that returns this default record